navattic.identify({ email: user.email })

 Efficiency is all about getting more done with less effort.
 The easiest way to measure this is by tracking the time your team spends on each proposal, from start to finish.
 Compare your 'before software' average to your 'after software' average—the difference is your time savings.
 But don't just stop at the clock.
 Note the reduction in back-and-forth emails and last-minute scrambles for information.
 This newfound efficiency isn't just about speed; it's about freeing up your best people to focus on strategy instead of administrative tasks.
 It’s how you can accelerate your process and take on more complex, high-value bids without burning out your team.

-Analyzing Your Win Rate
+How to Analyze (and Improve) Your Win Rate

 Your win rate is the ultimate measure of success.
 A great RFP tool doesn't just help you work faster; it helps you win more often.
 By centralizing your best content and using AI to craft compelling responses, the software directly improves the quality and consistency of your proposals.
 Start tracking your overall win rate, but also dig deeper.
 Are you winning more in certain industries?
 Are proposals for specific products performing better?
 The analytics inside your RFP software can reveal these patterns, giving you the insights to make smarter decisions about which opportunities to pursue.
 These powerful features turn your proposal data into a strategic advantage, helping you refine your approach with every submission.

-The Impact on Team Productivity
+Measuring the Impact on Team Productivity

 Happy, productive teams submit winning proposals.
 RFP software has a huge impact here by automating the tedious, repetitive parts of the job—the copy-pasting, the searching for answers, the formatting nightmares.
 This reduces burnout and lets your team focus on what they do best.
 With tools for real-time collaboration, everyone stays on the same page, eliminating confusion and version control issues.
 You can measure this impact by looking at proposal throughput—the number of high-quality proposals your team can manage without adding headcount.
 You can also simply ask them; a quick team survey can provide powerful feedback on how the new deal desk platform has improved their daily work.